The Big Picture…

 - Searching for innovations in a systematic manner

-- Understanding the complexity of an innovation’s implementation in an organisation
+- Understanding the complexity of an innovation’s execution in an enterprise

 - Engineering down innovation implementation complexity